Date of Last Revision: May 10, 2022

 - Personal attacks or inflammatory or antagonistic comments (includes ad hominem, trolling, flame-baiting, or picking fights, etc.)

-- Making fun of or belittling others and/or their beliefs, age, intelligence, career choices, or credentials, etc., including posting outside information that's likely to be humiliating
+- Making fun of or belittling others and/or their beliefs, age, intelligence, race, gender identity, sexual orientation, career choices, or credentials, etc., including posting outside information that's likely to be humiliating

 - Ongoing, offensive private messaging

-- Bullying — repeated, hostile behavior that tends to harm or intimidate others
+- Bullying — repeated, hostile behavior that is intended to harm, or intimidate others

 - Ignoring requests to return to the topic of a given thread